 3. Pick The Right Time And Place

 While finding the right audience for your survey is essential, still take into account that you have to reach them WHEN they want to and WHERE they want to.
 If you send them a survey at the wrong time and or the wrong place, then you’ll risk losing them and not getting the best results.

 Therefore, you must be respectful of the customer’s mobile experience.
 Make sure that your request for feedback doesn’t interrupt customers from doing other things.
 In other words, everything must be contextual, and they’re okay with answering a few questions from you.

-At the right time and place – preferably after customers spend a certain amount of time using the app – the experience is still fresh in their mind, and they can give you more honest survey results.
+At the right time and place – preferably after customers spend a certain amount of time using the app – the experience is still fresh in their minds, and they can give you more honest survey results.